Samuel36Sousa/COMP2430/README.md

 1. VM trouble ->
 	I. Loading ->
-		If the VM is not loading properly, simply delete the instance and create a new one, restart if nesseccary --
+		If the VM is not loading properly, simply delete the instance and create a new one, restart if necessary

 	II.
-Softlock ->
+Soft-lock ->
-		If the VM softlocks and runs in an unbreakable loop, delete the instance and create a new one --
+		If the VM soft-locks and runs in an unbreakable loop, delete the instance and create a new one

 	III.
 Gradle Error ->
 		If the VM crashes on open, create a new instance and run from the new one

 2. Compiler Error ->
 	I. IDE error ->
-		If the IDE experiences an error, reformat the code in a new project file --
+		If the IDE experiences an error, reformat the code in a new project file

 	II.
 Missing imports ->
-		If for some treason the IDE is missing (an) import(s) simply hit ctrl + alt + enter and apply any changes --
+		If for some treason the IDE is missing (an) import(s) simply hit ctrl + alt + enter and apply any changes

 	III.
 Syntax ->
-		If the code is missing syntax redownload the files from gitHub and create a new directory for stroing them, then run
+		If the code is missing syntax redownload the files from gitHub and create a new directory for storing them, then run

 #### -----------------------------
 8. Credits and Acknowledgements